whats-this/owo.java/README.md

 ### Contributing

-Pull requests are accepted.
-Make sure you add test suites for new features and make sure the code passes the spec (so the build does not break).
-Tests are automatically run when commits are made in a pull request.
+Pull requests are accepted, but please make sure your code actually works.

 ### License